fproject/amf-robot/README.md

 # F-Project Tester
-A tool based on from dunamis/pinta with many new features for testing AMF Server and RESTful Webservices
+A tool based on [dunamis/pinta] with many new features for testing AMF Server and RESTful Webservices

 ## Installation